George Armour: Munn & Scott affair

 The Munn & Scott firm was both a prime cause of complaints and a leader in the fight against effective control by the CBT.
-In the summer of 1872, the firm was exposed as having massively cheated clients using multiple methods.
+In the summer of 1872, the firm was found to have cheated clients using multiple methods.
 It was learned that Munn & Scott grain receipts totaling 300,000 bushels were not backed by grain.
-Had the Munn & Scott matter had been allowed to take its course, it would have created a panic which would have extended throughout the whole Northwest.
-Armour, a silent partner in the firm, could probably have entirely escaped, or evaded, any personal responsibility in the matter.
-Instead, Armour purchased the Munn interests for $10 and quietly set about purchasing grain to make its receipts good.
+Had the Munn & Scott matter been allowed to take its course, it would have created a panic which would have extended throughout the whole Northwest.
+Armour, a silent partner in the firm, purchased the Munn interests for $10 and set about purchasing grain to make its receipts good.

 When a reporter from The Tribune interviewed him on the subject, Armour declined to say anything in reference to it, but requested as a special favor that no noise be made about it in the paper.
-He had merely done his duty, he said, and it might interfere with the country's business if it were written up in the newspapers.
+He said he had merely done his duty, and that it might interfere with the country's business if it were written up in the newspapers.

 By this time, the Munn & Scott firm had gone bankrupt in a grain speculation deal, and Ira Munn and George Scott both found that they were now strictly employees of Armour himself.

 In the same year, Munn & Scott was charged with violating new Illinois regulations that enabled the state to inspect and regulate the elevators.
-Munn and his company achieved their most lasting fame in 1876–77, when the US Supreme Court in Munn v.
+Munn and his company achieved lasting attention in 1876–77, when the US Supreme Court in Munn v.
 Illinois rejected Munn's argument that the state had no right to regulate privately owned enterprises such as grain elevators.

-Following the demise of Munn & Scott and the enactment of new laws and the addition to CBT regulations, the dislike of the "warehousemen" seemed to diminish.
-There continued to be fraudulent behaviors and attempts were made to corner markets but these appear to have been more the actions of rogue individuals and not due to underlying structural flaws in the warehousing system.
+Following the demise of Munn & Scott and the enactment of new laws and the addition to CBT regulations, public criticism of the "warehousemen" appears to have diminished.
+Fraudulent behavior and attempts to corner markets continued to occur, but these appear to have been the actions of individual operators rather than a continuation of the earlier structural problems in the warehousing system.